 There are four proposals to be voted on at the Annual Meeting.
-First, is the election of two directors to our board of directors, each to serve as a Class III director for a three-year term or until such director's successor has been duly elected and qualified, subject to earlier resignation or removal ("Proposal No. 1").
-Second, is the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ended December 31, 2022 ("Proposal No. 2").
+First, is the election of three directors to our board of directors, each to serve as a Class I director for a three-year term or until such director's successor has been duly elected and qualified, subject to earlier resignation or removal ("Proposal No. 1").
+Second, is the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ended December 31, 2023 ("Proposal No. 2").
 Third, is to conduct an advisory (non-binding) vote to approve our named executive officer compensation ("Proposal No. 3").
-Fourth, is to conduct an advisory (non-binding) vote on the frequency of holding an advisory vote to approve our named executive officer compensation ("Proposal No. 4").
+Fourth, is to approve an amendment to the Company's Amended and Restated Certificate of Incorporation to reflect new Delaware law provisions regarding officer exculpation ("Proposal No. 4").

-The board of directors recommends that you vote FOR Proposal No. 1, Proposal No. 2, and Proposal No. 3, and that you vote for every "1 YEAR" for Proposal No. 4.
+The board of directors recommends that you vote FOR Proposal No. 1, Proposal No. 2, Proposal No. 3, and Proposal No. 4.